apache/cordova-docs/docs/en/1.4.0rc1/guide/getting-started/android/index.md

 - Download and install [Eclipse Classic](http://www.eclipse.org/downloads/)
 - Download and install [Android SDK](http://developer.android.com/sdk/index.html)
 - Download and install [ADT Plugin](http://developer.android.com/sdk/eclipse-adt.html#installing)
-- Donwload the latest copy of [PhoneGap](http://phonegap.com/download) and extract its contents.
+- Download the latest copy of [PhoneGap](http://phonegap.com/download) and extract its contents.
 We will be working with the Android directory.

  3. Setup New Project
 -----------------------